 ♦ Read Rick Guzman’s full 59-page monograph, for details on school inequality and ideas for making school resource allocation more equal.
 [Note: It’s temporarily unavailable on the NIU Law School website, but you may view it on this site HERE.]

 About Rick Guzman: Upon graduating from North Central College in 1999, Rick Guzman became a Mikva Fellow, then special advisor to the Governor of Illinois on issues of housing and anti-hatred.
 He also helped run the committee which led to Illinois’ historic moratorium on the death penalty, and later helped create projects such as Sweet Beginnings, designed to help prisoners re-enter society and avoid re-arrest.
 In memory of his brother Bryan Emmanuel (1985-2006), he and his wife Desiree founded Emmanuel House, an organization helping refugees and the working poor lift themselves out of poverty.
-He directed Community Christian Church’s Lighthouse Project, an effort to develop the east Aurora, IL, community, and is now assistant chief of staff to Aurora Mayor Tom Weisner, overseeing community development.
+He directed Community Christian Church’s Lighthouse Project, an effort to develop the east Aurora, IL, community, and served as assistant chief of staff to Aurora Mayor Tom Weisner, overseeing community development.
 He was given the Learners to Leaders award by his high school alma mater, and, upon graduation from Northern Illinois’ law school, the Thurgood Marshall Award, given to the student who “best epitomizes Justice Marshall’s deep understanding and commitment to equal justice under law, his dedication to the rule of law in a just society, and his use of the law as an instrument of social change.”
 In 2016 Emmanuel House was named one of the “Top 100 Most Innovative” social change organizations in the world.
-In the same year Guzman also announced his candidacy for mayor of Aurora, the state’s second largest city.
-Go to the Guzman for Aurora website and Here to learn more.
+In the same year Guzman also announced his candidacy for mayor of Aurora.
+Go Here to learn more.

 A black & white reproduction of the artile “Still Separate, Unequal” as it appeared on page 1 of the May 9, 2004, Chicago Tribune.